Gonzaga University HS Tournament Conway Classic

 Courtesy to your opponents is vital.
 Being as 4 people can get very heated on topics quite easily I will not put up with disrespectful, rude, or threatening behavior in anyway.
 PF Cross-fire is the most common place in the debate sphere I consider if a team should loose on decorum, remember you are still talking to other humans that have to go back to their lives after this round ends, loosing civility is not worth maybe winning a round and if I'm judging you probably wouldn't end up winning anyways.

-Voters at the end are recommended as it helps show what you as debaters believe to be important.
+Voters at the end are recommended as it helps show what you as debaters believe to be most important in that round.

-If no RA or definitions are provided by either side I will loosely judge the round assuming the most common Webster definitions of terms and utilize a Cost-Benefit Analysis approach of who most accurately addressed and supported their claims in relevance to resolutional question and demand.
+If no RA, framework, or definitions are provided by either side I will loosely judge the round assuming the most common Webster definitions of terms and utilize a Cost-Benefit Analysis approach of who most accurately addressed and supported their claims in relevance to resolution question and demand, but student defined frameworks(within reason obviously) are my first preference weighing mechanism for the round.

 In Policy I have the least experience.
 I have not dealt with Policy style much in quite a few years so I am not especially up to date.